afeld/python-public-policy/.github/CONTRIBUTING.md

 The following should be true for each assignment:

 - Links to the [instructions to submit](../README.md#turning-in-assignments)
-- `Add honor Pledge` box for each is unchecked
 - Dates are correct:
-  - `Open Date`s are Thursdays at 6:45pm ET, week by week
-  - `Due Date`s should match the [schedule](syllabus.md#schedule): subsequent Thursdays 6:45pm, week by week
+  - `Due Date`s should match the [schedule](../syllabus.md#schedule): subsequent Wednesdays 6:45pm, week by week
-  - `Accept Until` date should be the Sundays at 6:45pm following the `Due Date`
+  - `End Date` should be the Sundays at 6:45pm following the `Due Date`
     - Exception is HW6, which can't be turned in late
-  - `Resubmission Accept Until` should be the Thursday at 6:45pm following the `Due Date`
-    - Exception is HW6, which doesn't allow resubmission
 - Associated with the `Homework` `gradebook category`
-- Each Assignment has been Posted
+- Each Assignment is Visible

 ## Homework extensions